 PGER Gerald Strohm of California puts it this way: "While dances are important, as are card parties and other social functions, there are those who would probably be interested in other activities such as youth recognition occasions, law enforcement nights and similar civic affairs.
-Activities should keep in mind the whole cross section Conrew, a machinist on the railroad. of the membership."
+Activities should keep in mind the whole cross section of the membership."
 In short, Elkdom offers something for everybody.

 Paramount, CA, Lodge came up with The Manassa Mauler fought 69 fights a new fund-raising idea.
 They held an Ice Skate-A-Thon for CP.
-Skaters, young and old alike, collected pledges for the time skated and began circling the oval rink to raise money for the Major round.
-Jack was 24 years of age at the Project.
-The most outstanding contribution was made by Loyal Knight Bill Cissell, a former national speed skater. sion to Gene Tunney in the famous He skated three-and-a-half hours with-"Long Count Barry" match.
-A rematch out stopping or leaving the ice.
-When his pledges were collected, he turned again defeated by Tunney, marking the in \$525, helping make Paramount's total donation \$2,261 to the CP Fund.
+Skaters, young and old alike, collected pledges for the time skated and began circling the oval rink to raise money for the Major Project.
+The most outstanding contribution was made by Loyal Knight Bill Cissell, a former national speed skater.
+He skated three-and-a-half hours without stopping or leaving the ice.
+When his pledges were collected, he turned in \$525, helping make Paramount's total donation \$2,261 to the CP Fund.